Camp Nou: Construction

 The project was completed one year later, when the club entrusted the construction to the building company Ingar SA.
 The work was supposed to last eight months, but the costs were more than four times higher than expected, reaching 288 million pesetas.
 Through mortgages and loans, the club managed to finish the project, borrowing heavily for several years.
-The club hoped to cover the cost with the sale of the land at Les Corts, but the Barcelona City Council took five years to requalify it, giving rise to a period of certain economic hardship, Finally, the head of state and of the Spanish government at the time, the dictator Francisco Franco, authorised the requalification of the land at Les Corts and put an end to the crisis of the Barcelona club.
+The club hoped to cover the cost with the sale of the land at Les Corts, but the Barcelona City Council took five years to requalify it, giving rise to a period of certain economic hardship, Finally, the head of state and of the Spanish government at the time, the dictator Francisco Franco, authorised the requalification of the land at Les Corts.
 During the course of the Camp Nou construction work, La Masia served as a workshop for making the models and a workplace for architects and builders.

 The architects were Francesc Mitjans and Josep Soteras, with the collaboration of Lorenzo García-Barbón.

 Finally, on 24 September 1957, the feast of La Mercè, the Camp Nou was inaugurated.
 A solemn mass presided over by the archbishop, who welcomed the finished stadium, preceded the Hallelujah from Handel's Messiah.
 Dignitaries of the Franco regime and of the city gathered in the presidential tribune, and some 90,000 people attended the opening ceremony in the stands of the huge stadium.
-During the event, football clubs from all over Catalonia paraded on the field, as well as members of the different sections of Barça, the penyes and the different FC Barcelona teams.
+During the event, football clubs from all over Catalonia paraded on the field, as well as members of the different sections of Barça, the penyes and the different Barcelona teams.

-Early years and the 1982 World Cup
+Like the Santiago Bernabéu of Real Madrid, the stadium was inspired by De Kuip, home of Feyenoord, which was built in 1937, and featured oval rings around the pitch, resulting in continuous stands without open corners.